Greatest Literature banner

 The Notebook Trilogy

-Includes The Notebook, The Proof, The Third Lie
+Novel series includes The Notebook, The Proof, and The Third Lie.

 1989